Buy Carson Wentz Rookie Cards on eBay

 Parallels: Neon Blue (/60), Neon Green (/15), Neon Pink (/10), Neon Orange (/3), Neon Black Light (/5), Gold (1/1), Gold Laundry Tags (1/1) NFL Player’s Logo (1/1), NFL Shield (1/1), Nike Swoosh (1/1).

 Wentz and the Eagles won Super Bowl LII over the New England Patriots 41–33, the first in franchise history.
 However, he tore his anterior cruciate ligament in his left knee in Week 14 that season and was replaced by Nick Foles as the starting quarterback after the playoffs.
+He has never really been the same since.

 While his talent is never in doubt, there are obvious concerns regarding his durability.
 Most stem from the severe nature of his knee injury in 2017, while some critics would argue that he never really managed to find his form again upon his return.
 It’s reflected in his MVP odds, which lag behind the likes of Dak Prescott by a significant margin.